Learning Center

 An original for Maxim Silencers.
 (Photo credit: SilencerCo)

-The term silencer came from Maxim himself, not because the original designs quieted shots more than today’s models but because of marketing.
-Marketing to the extreme was the style of the era, so it’s possible Maxim slightly overstated the effectiveness of his silencers.
-It’s also worth noting the anti-gun movement hadn’t come to fruition, meaning there wasn’t as much concern over the possible implications of specific terminology.
+It was Maxim himself who went with the definitive term of silencer — not because the original designs quieted shots more than today’s models do but because of marketing.
+Extreme marketing methods the style of the era, so it’s possible Maxim slightly overstated the effectiveness of his silencers for a sales boost.
+It’s also worth noting the anti-gun movement hadn’t yet come to fruition, meaning there wasn’t as much concern over the possible implications of specific terminology.

 Collage of Maxim gun silencer marketing materials